 If it turns out your child or grandchild doesn’t need all the money or their education goals change, you can designate a new beneficiary penalty-free so long as they’re an eligible member of your family.

-KESPT provides a variety of professionally managed investment options to choose from including age-based options that automatically change as the beneficiary grows up.
-Alternatively you can tailor your portfolio with multi-fund and a guaranteed option to match your risk tolerance, timeline, and investment preferences.
+KESPT provides a variety of professionally managed investment options to choose from including age-based options – an all-in-one portfolio series intended for those saving for college.
+The allocation automatically shifts from aggressive to conservative investments as your child approaches college.
+Alternatively you can tailor your portfolio with a multi-fund and guaranteed option to match your risk tolerance, timeline, and investment preferences.

 When you or anyone else makes a contribution, it may qualify for an annual gift tax exclusion of $15,000 per year for single filers and $30,000 a year for couples.
 As a 529 Plan, KESPT is the only investment that allows you to give up to 5 years’ worth of gifts at one time — for a maximum of $75,000 for a single filer and $150.000 for couples.